Is your job search lacking momentum? Are you tired of ineffective phone calls that don’t get picked up and messages that don’t ever get answered?

 You’ve made it through the interview.
 Congratulations!

-Now, don’t forget to send a thank you note.
+Now, don’t forget to send a thank you note to accept the job offer like a pro.

 It’s not just a formality.
 A simple thank you note can leave a lasting impression that will improve your chances to land the job you want.